Most Controversial Presidents of the United States of America

 LBJ could never have become president without JFK's assassination.
 To this day, some think he was somehow involved in it.
 Congress investigated it in '67 or '68 and concluded that it was a conspiracy.
 Who knows who was involved?
 The list of those who benefited is long and distinguished, and he's on it.

-Franklin D. Roosevelt Franklin Delano Roosevelt, commonly known as FDR, was an American statesman and political leader who served as the 32nd President of the United States from 1933 to 1945.
-A Democrat, he won a record four presidential elections and dominated his party for many years as a central figure in world events... read more
+Franklin D. Roosevelt Franklin Delano Roosevelt (January 30, 1882 - April 12, 1945), commonly known by his initials FDR, was an American statesman and the 32nd President of the United States, serving from 1933 until his death in 1945.
+A Democrat, he was elected to an unprecedented four terms and led the nation through the... read more

 While not the most controversial, he is the most divisive president.
 People like him for his strong leadership, while others hate him for locking up Japanese people in internment camps as "revenge."